Mostafa-Alsadawy/Weather-Journal-App-Project/README.md

 ## Weather API used:
 The wheather api used is from https://openweathermap.org/api.

+## Important notes:
+* I used the starter files provided by Udacity.
+* if I used code form other source I will mention this in the code.

 ## author :
     Mostafa Alsadawy Front end developer form Egypt.